aniruddha84/greenjaguar/README.md

 # Greenjaguar

-Ruby Library to apply retry behavior to arbitrary code blocks with different policies like fibonacci, exponential backoff, etc. This basically the 'retry' construct on steroids.
+Ruby Library to apply retry behavior to arbitrary code blocks with different policies like fibonacci, exponential backoff, etc. This basically is the 'retry' construct on steroids.

 Potential uses are for accessing cloud-based services that experience transient faults.
 We should encapsulate our calls with appropriate retry policies to make our applications more robust.